And the American interviewer said,

 Then again, I am writing in English.

-I have an excuse though.
-I’m American.
-I was born in New York, but by blood I am Filipino.
-My mother and father were Filipino, and so were their mothers and fathers, and their mothers’ and fathers’ mothers and fathers, and so on.
+My mother and father are Filipino, and so are their mothers and fathers, and their mothers’ and fathers’ mothers and fathers, and so on.
 Somewhere along that ancestry though are some Chinese, Spaniards, and Indians.
 Most Filipinos have Chinese, Spanish, and some other foreign blood.

 The Chinese came to the Philippines to set up businesses or were kidnapped by Filipino pirates for the slave trade.
 The Spaniards colonized the Philippines for three hundred years.
 Foreigners like traveling to our shores and marrying our women (and sometimes our men, but they’re not as popular as the women).
 Due to this mixture of blood, some people don’t consider Filipino as a race but as a citizenship.